bzoia/openhab2-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 ### Configuring Wireless (ZigBee) USB Dongle

-The wirelss ZigBee USB dongle is discovered automatically and added in Inbox.
+The wireless ZigBee USB dongle is discovered automatically and added in Inbox.
 Manual configuration is not supported at the moment.

 ### Configuring Devices